 - 1. Any function explicitly authorised in Standing Orders, Financial Regulations, Council Policies or set out in any minuted Council decision that is still in force. - 2.
-Organisation of, actions and expenditure associated with Town Council events such as Civic Sunday and the Annual Town Meeting. - 3.
+Organisation of, actions and expenditure associated with Town Council events such as Civic Sunday, Remembrance Sunday and the Annual Town Meeting. - 3.
 Incurring expenditure in accordance with approved budgets e.g., on day to day operational issues, renewal of memberships such as LALC, the booking of training courses, in line with Financial Regulations. - 4.
-Responding to emergencies including the incurring of unbudgeted expenditure. - 5.
-Actions/expenditure required in implementing any agreed Council policy, practice, protocol, contract term or other minuted decision. - 6.
+Responding to emergencies including the incurring of unbudgeted expenditure. - Actions/expenditure required in implementing any agreed Council policy, practice, protocol, contract term or other minuted decision. - 6.
 Authority to make payment for items provided that the instructions are signed by two members and any payments are reported to the Governance and Finance Committee. - 7.
 Placing orders. - 8.
 Agreeing in year contracts (i.e., that are met within the current agreed annual budget). - 9.
 Processing approved payments or those not requiring pre-approval under Financial Regulations. - 10.
 Receiving and responding to correspondence. - 11.
-Responding to press enquiries.

-- 12. Actions required to ensure compliance with the law. - 13.
+Responding to press enquiries. - 12.
+Actions required to ensure compliance with the law. - 13.
 Actions required to minimise risk or financial loss. - 14.
 Dealing with all day to day HR and Payroll issues and those otherwise set out in Personnel policies. - 15.
 Information Manager dealing with all issues arising under the General Data Protection Regulations and Freedom of Information Act. - 16.
 Administration of the Council's banking arrangements. - 17.
 Actions and decisions relating to the efficient operation of the Council's cemetery and duties as a Burial Authority. - 18.
 Allocation of grave spaces. - 19.
-Sale and granting of burial rights and deeds. - 20.
-Granting of Cemetery Memorial Permits and Licences. - 21.
-Granting Street Collection Licences. - 22.
+Sale and granting/re-purchase of burial rights and deeds. - 20.
+Granting of Cemetery Memorial Permits and Licences.

+- 21. Granting Street Collection Licences. - 22.
 The decision to issue Petty Cash e.g., for the purchase of postage stamps. - 23.
 Asking third party organisations such as LCC, ELDC, the Environment Agency to investigate issues/requests. - 24.
 Actions and decisions relating to the efficient operation of the Council's gardens, parks, verges, paths and amenity grass areas including the decision to include new areas, within the Council's responsibility, where this is lawful, can be contained within budget and does not require the appointment of additional staff resources. - 25.
-To request the siting of an ELDC waste bin where demand and use supports this. - 26.
-Actions and decisions relating to the efficient operation of the Council's public property e.g., tubs, planters, benches etc. - 27.
+To request the siting of and expenditure on additional waste bins where ELDC approve and demand and use supports this. - 26.
+Actions, decisions and expenditure relating to the efficient operation of the Council's public property e.g., tubs, planters, benches etc. - 27.
 To in turn delegate functions and responsibilities to other staff but remain responsible to Council. - 28.
-Operational and time critical decisions.
+Operational and time critical decisions. - 29.
+Approving use of Civic Regalia outside of The Sessions House at events not already approved, (these being Remembrance Sunday, Civic Sunday, Carols for All) in line with insurance requirements. - 30.
+To authorise room hire and rental of The Sessions House in accordance with agreed guidelines and insurance requirements. - 31.
+To use the Town Council debit card for expenditure where necessary.